scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 simulating fluid flow in polymer solutions :cite:`howard.etal2019`, design of optical metamaterials :cite:`harper.etal2020`, and economic analysis of drought risk in agriculture :cite:`rodziewicz.etal2020`.
+TODO: Mention Cassandra, MPB, ML frameworks, survey of all software in signac papers.
-Much of the published research using **signac** comes from chemical engineering, materials science, or physics, the fields of many of **signac**'s core developers and thus fields where the project has had greater exposure.
+Much of the published research using **signac** comes from chemical engineering, materials science, or physics, the fields of many of **signac**'s core developers and thus fields where the project has had greatest exposure.
 Computational materials research commonly requires large HPC resources with shared file systems, a use case where **signac** excels.
 However, there are many other fields with similar hardware needs where **signac** can be applied.
 These include simulation-heavy HPC workloads such as fluid dynamics, atomic/nuclear physics, or genomics, data-intensive fields such as economics or machine learning, and applications needing fast, flexible prototypes for optimization and data analysis.

 While there is no "typical" **signac** project, factors such as computational complexity and data sizes offer some rough guidelines for when **signac**'s database-on-the-filesystem is appropriate.
 For instance, the time to check the status of a workflow depends on the number of jobs, number of operations, and number of conditions to evaluate for those jobs.
-To give a rough idea of the limits of scalability, it can be difficult to scale **signac** projects beyond around 100,000 jobs while keeping tasks like checking workflow status in an "interactive" time scale of 1-2 minutes.
-Many **signac** projects have 100 to 10,000 jobs, with each job workspace containing arbitrarily large data sizes (the total file size of the job workspace has little effect on the speed of the **signac** framework).
+Typical **signac** projects have 100 to 10,000 jobs, with each job workspace containing arbitrarily large data sizes (the total file size of the job workspace has little effect on the speed of the **signac** framework).
+To give a rough idea of the limits of scalability, **signac** projects can contain up to around 100,000 jobs while keeping common tasks like checking workflow status in an "interactive" time scale of 1-2 minutes.
 Some users that primarily wish to leverage **signac-flow**'s workflows for execution and submission may have a very small number of jobs (< 10).
 One example of this would be executing a small number of expensive biomolecular simulations using different random seeds in each job's state point.
 Importantly, projects with a small number of jobs can be expanded at a later time, and make use of the same workflow defined for the initial set of jobs.